Which social media platform should you use to promote your food blog?

 We’re huge fans of Pinterest –– with its cool 320 million monthly users, Pinterest is a fantastic way to get eyes on your content.

-While it started as as a way for people to save and share inspirational images, Pinterest has quickly become one of the go-to places to find recipes.
+While it started as a way for people to save and share inspirational images, Pinterest has quickly become one of the go-to places to find recipes.
 In fact, 52% of Pinners use Pinterest to find food and drink ideas, so many food bloggers use Pinterest as a major traffic driver in their growth strategies.

 a search for the term 'cookies' on Pinterest